 2.000 posters on the history of the European integration process politically, economically and culturally, with a plethora of posters from EU institutions and EU election campaigns from most EU member states, pro and contra.

 1.200 East German film posters and a collection of approximately 70 silent movie posters from 1912-1914, very early and spectacular sized lithographs (up to 2×3 m!), USA and Europe.

-In addition there are many smaller and more specific sub-collections totalling approximately 5000 posters on art and design, exhibitions, commercial advertising, World War I and II, war film posters, Marshall Plan, Fall of the Berlin Wall and Velvet Revolution, Obama inauguration, Pin-ups and erotic posters, pro-drugs, several vintage posters back to the Art Nouveau period etc. and a small library of literature on poster art, most of it out of print, antiquarian books.
+In addition there are many smaller and more specific sub-collections totalling approximately 5000 posters on art and design, art and commercial exhibitions etc, World War I and II, war film posters, the history of the United Nations, Marshall Plan, Fall of the Berlin Wall and Velvet Revolution, Obama inauguration, Pin-ups and erotic posters, pro-drugs, religion, a number of vintage posters back to the Art Nouveau period etc. and a small library of literature on poster art, most of it out of print, antiquarian books.
 There are also a number of eminent poster artist’s signed oeuvre collections.